aditi17goel/Personal-Voice-Assistant-using-Python/README.md

 1. Opens a wepage : Youtube, GMail, Google Chrome, StackOverflow

-		Human : Hey Breezy, Open Youtube
+		Human : Hey Q2, open Youtube.

 2. Predicts time

-		Human: Hey Breezy, What is the time
+		Human: Hey Q2, what is the time?

 3. Fetch top headlines from Times of India

-		Human: Hey Breezy, what's the latest news?
+		Human: Hey Q2, what's the latest news?

 4. Captures a photo

-		Human: Hey Breezy, Take a photo
+		Human: Hey Q2, take a photo.

 5. Searches data from web

-		Human: Hey Breezy, Search Butterfly images from web
+		Human: Hey Q2, search flower images from web.

 6. Ask geographical and computational questions

-		Human: Hey Breezy, What is the capital of California? / Hey G-One what is Sin 90?
+		Human: Hey Q2, what is the capital of California? / Hey Q2, what is sin 90?

-7. Predict Weather of different cities
+7. Predict weather of different cities

-		Human: Hey Breezy, What is the weather likely now in Kerala?
+		Human: Hey Q2, how is the weather in Kerala?

 8. Abstarct necessary information from wikipedia

-		Human: Hey Breezy, Who is Bill Gates according to Wikipedia
+		Human: Hey Q2, Who is Bill Gates according to Wikipedia?

    The voice assistant abstarcts first 3 lines of wikipedia and gives the information to the user.

-9. Ask Breezy about what task it can perform and who created it
+9. Ask Q2 about what task it can perform and who created it

-	  	Human: Hey Breezy, Who created you? / Hey G-One , What can you do
+	  	Human: Hey Q2, Who created you? / Hey Q2, What can you do?

 10. Turn off your pc when required

-   		 Human: Hey Breezy, Please turn off my PC
+   		 Human: Hey Q2, Please turn off my PC.